 - Report language reminding the FDA that Congress placed no limitations on the specific USP/NF monographs used in compounding bulk substances, and advises FDA against moving forward with policies that would prohibit "dietary supplement" monographs absent statutory authority to do so, given the long history, tradition and often medical necessity of compounding using USP/NF "dietary" as well as "drug" substances, like methylcobalamin, also known as methyl B-12.

 - Report language addressing the fact that the Pharmacy Compounding Advisory Committee (PCAC) established under the DQSA does not have voting members with actual experience in the preparation, prescribing or use of compounded medications and that the criteria by which the PCAC is reviewing drugs does not adhere to congressional intent that drugs that have been used historically be allowed for use unless FDA finds that they present an unacceptable health and safety risk.

-IACP has submitted 24 nominees to the FDA, many with extensive real-life compounding practice experience, and only one was selected.
+ACP has submitted 24 nominees to the FDA, many with extensive real-life compounding practice experience, and only one was selected.
 Further the compounding pharmacist nominated and accepted was not granted the ability to vote by FDA.
 The FDA deemed this pharmacist a non-voting member of the panel.
-As a result, IACP simply is not confident compounding pharmacists have a real seat at the PCAC table, and has continuing concerns that the Drug Quality and Security Act (DQSA) will not be implemented as Congress intended.
+As a result, ACP simply is not confident compounding pharmacists have a real seat at the PCAC table, and has continuing concerns that the Drug Quality and Security Act (DQSA) will not be implemented as Congress intended.

 PCAC’s voting trend on bulk substances has further amplified concerns.
 From a practicing pharmacist’s perspective, the utmost concern is taking care of patients.
 With the inability to use some of these bulk drug substances, patients will be negatively impacted.